anthonycaccese/minui-menu-es-de/README.md

 My work focused on tranlating the layout so that it could be buildable in the theme engine for ES-DE.
 Please refer to the `Changes Made` section below for additional details.

-The original version of UI can be found as part of the awesome MinUI custom firmware [here](https://github.com/shauninman/MinUI).
+The original version of the UI can be found as part of the awesome MinUI custom firmware [here](https://github.com/shauninman/MinUI).

 ## Changes Made